Kyoto Protocol and government action: Non-Annex I

 UNFCCC (2005) compiled and synthesized information reported to it by non-Annex I Parties.
 Most reporting non-Annex I Parties belonged in the low-income group, with very few classified as middle-income (p.
 4).
 Most Parties included information on policies relating to sustainable development.
 Sustainable development priorities mentioned by non-Annex I Parties included poverty alleviation and access to basic education and health care (p.
 6).
-Many non-Annex I Parties are making efforts to amend and update their environmental legislation to include global concerns such as climate change (p.
+Multiple non-Annex I Parties are making efforts to amend and update their environmental legislation to include global concerns such as climate change (p.
 7).

 A few Parties, e.g., South Africa and Iran, stated their concern over how efforts to reduce emissions could affect their economies.
 The economies of these countries are highly dependent on income generated from the production, processing, and export of fossil fuels.